atsis98/academic-kickstart/content/home/experience.md

   date_end = "2019-12-31"
   description = """Under the guidance of Prof. Luigi Vigevano, Associate Professor at the Dept. of Aerospace Engineering.
 Responsibilities included:
   - Aerodynamic study of the flow field around the fuselage and tail rotor of a helicopter.
-  - Generation of the mesh for the geometry and simulation on the in-house navier-stokes based CFD code, ROSITA.
+  - Generation of the mesh for the geometry and simulation on the in-house Navier-Stokes based CFD code, ROSITA.
   - Implementation of the results of this aerodynamic study for aeroelastic purposes and the objective of noise reduction by the rotorcraft."""

 [[experience]]